Thursday, 9 November 2017

 HOW TO REACH:

-Town bus is available from Srirangam.
+A town bus is available from Srirangam.
 Since there is no boarding and lodging facility, the devotees are advised to take care before going to this temple ( Also see the Contact Details ).

-Nearest Railway station is Tiruchirappalli.
+The nearest Railway station is Tiruchirappalli.

 East side entrance to the temple

-2nd level 3 tier rajagopuram
+2nd level 3 tier Rajagopuram

 Urchava mandapam